correial/correial.github.io/content/Fast Robots/Lab 12/index.md

         current_loc[0] = 3.281*belief[0] # x
         current_loc[1] = 3.281*belief[1] # y

-        #save current_loc to return at end of function

     else:
         #assume we are at the waypoint
         current_loc = [current_waypoint[0], current_waypoint[1]] #set current location to x,y of the current waypoint